$L^p$-spectral triples and $p$-quantum compact metric spaces: Acknowledgments

 \section{Acknowledgments}

-This research was partly supported by: Simon Foundation Collaboration Grant \#523991 and MPS-TSM-00007731 (C.F.), Simon Foundation Collaboration Grant \#1561094 (J.P.).
+This research was partly supported by: Simons Foundation Collaboration Grant \#523991 and MPS-TSM-00007731 (C.F.), Simons Foundation Collaboration Grant \#1561094 (J.P.).
 The authors also thank Frédéric Latrémolière for helpful conversations on the topics covered in this work.
 We also thank Cédric Arhancet for letting us know about the useful references \cite{Arhancet-Kriegler-22, Arhancet24}.